 My employer was not making her hand available for shaking purposes, so I took his hand myself (it was rather limp and sweaty) and shook it quickly, releasing it before he thought of testing my grip.
 He looked like the type who would try.

-Nate sort of gestured us into the living room and we saw the rest of the family for the first time.
+Nate gestured us into the living room and we saw the rest of the family for the first time.

 Introductions were somewhat awkward.